 After law school, David returned to his hometown of Kenyon and founded his own law practice, the Law Office of David W. Jacobsen, LLC.
 The firm was a true solo, true general practice firm that handled cases across a variety of practice areas including: family law, criminal defense, estate planning, probate, real estate, tribal law, & business/commercial law.

 David W. Jacobsen is a founding Attorney/Shareholder at Hero, Jorstad, & Jacobsen Law Firm, P.A. and practices in the areas of estate planning, real estate, probate, business and agribusiness planning, criminal defense, and municipal law.

-David lives in Farmington with his wife Mariah, son Rory and twin daughters Reese and Quinn.
+David lives in Northfield with his wife Mariah, son Rory and twin daughters Reese and Quinn.
 He is an avid sports fan and likes following the Minnesota Golden Gophers and the Minnesota Twins.
 He also enjoys golfing, camping, fishing, and traveling.

 - William Mitchell College of Law, J.D., 2009

 - University of Minnesota, B.A., summa cum laude, 2006